tgstation/tgstation-server/.github/CONTRIBUTING.md

 This means stuff like having a "mode" variable for an object set to "1" or "2" with no clear indicator of what that means.
 Make these #defines with a name that more clearly states what it's for.
 This is clearer and enhances readability of your code!
 Get used to doing it!

 ### Do not commit modifications to Version.cs
-This file will be updated by maintainers when they deem it prudent to release a new version
+This file will be updated by maintainers when they deem it prudent to release a new version.
+For reference here is the version format we use 3.<major>.<minor>.<patch>.
+The criteria for changing a version number is as follows

+- Major: A breaking change to the DMAPI
+- Minor: Additions or changes to the interface or DMAPI
+- Patch: Non-breaking changes internal to each of the 3 modules (Service, Interface, DMAPI)

 ### Formatting